Nani6318/Shopping-cart-project/README.md

 Step 11: The default Username And Password For User Is "guest@gmail.com" And "guest"

-Note:- This is a Sample Project for learning purpose, we have not much considered of web security.
+Note:- This is a Sample Project for learning purpose, I have not much considered of web security.

 Some Screenshots for the project: